DCHartlen/3M2D/README.md

 All data generated from the MMD is stored in Matlab table.
 This table is not saved to disc, so it is the end user's responsibility to do so.
 This is generally not an issue, as the MMD generally takes only a few seconds to execute, so there is no penalty for forgetting to save one's data.

 ## Licensing
 3M2D is distributed under the MIT License.
-A user is free to do anything to the code so long as the originals source is referred and does not hold the developer liable.
+Users are free to do anything to the code so long as the originals source is referred and does not hold the developer liable.

 LS-DYNA is the product of LSTC.
 LS-DYNA is not distributed with 3M2D and the developer makes no claims on the development or use of LS-DYNA.
-The end user responsible for the end user's licensing or use of LS-DYNA.
+The end user is responsible for licensing and use of LS-DYNA.